Red Rocks Amphitheater hail storm injures nearly 100 ahead of planned Louis Tomlinson concert - KESQ

 (CNN) — Nearly 100 people attending a planned concert Wednesday evening at the Red Rocks Amphitheatre near Denver were injured after being pelted with large hail during severe storms that moved across the area, the West Metro Fire Department said.

+Bella Oliveira said she was almost trampled as she and others ran from the falling hail.

+“I managed to hide where they were selling drinks and I used my backpack to protect myself and another girl,” she said, adding that she hurt her head and shoulder during the incident.

-The National Weather Service office in Boulder issued a severe thunderstorm warning around 9:20 p.m.
-Wednesday that included the amphitheatre.
+The National Weather Service office in Boulder first issued a severe thunderstorm warning around 9:04 p.m.
+Wednesday that included the amphitheater.
 The weather service warned the storm was capable of producing winds up to 50 mph and golf-ball-sized hail.

 As the storm approached, the weather service office tweeted this alert, even tagging the amphitheater that dangerous weather was imminent.

-Earlier in the day, the Boulder weather service office warned that “We are still in the ‘loaded gun’ scenario of having tremendous instability,” which could lead to severe weather throughout the evening, it said.
+Earlier in the day, the Boulder weather service office warned that “We are still in the ‘loaded gun’ scenario of having tremendous instability,” which could lead to severe weather throughout the evening.

 The Storm Prediction Center warned of a level 2 out of 5 “slight risk” of severe weather for Red Rocks and a level 3 of 5 “enhanced risk” for the nearby Denver area.